rayct/zet/docs/1094/README.md

 * "The glutton holds a knife to his throat; it turns out to be his own."\
 ― Ancient Proverb

+* "Earth provides enough to satisfy every man's needs, but not every man's greed."
+— Mahatma Gandhi

 *Remember, these quotes are meant to convey the negative aspects of selfishness and gluttony and are not endorsements of such behaviors.*

 ―――